Vriaan/football-manager-api/README.md

 ### How to use
 Since go 1.11 we have a pretty management system integrated to go commands tool: go modules.
-The go.mod / go.sum files handles already all the dependencies used in the project so everything should be imported for you at build (except if those library needs you to install system packages)
+The go.mod / go.sum files handles already all the dependencies used in the project so everything should be imported for you at build (except if those libraries need you to install system packages).
+The project uses a vendor mostly to avoid downloading the depen over and over

 ### Architecture
 * bin/ - binary file will be build in there